Research output per year

 Adrian's academic background focused upon management, and in particular managing intangible goods and services.
 With a keen interest in technology, Adrian obtained an MSc degree in Business Information Technology where he was able to combine his business skills with the ever-changing field of information technology.
 This led into Adrian's PhD research.
 The work provided the development and evaluation of the Soft Systems Methodology eXpanded for Learning incorporating Technology Management (SSMXLTM) framework in the context of a manufacturing company and three North East NHS hospitals.
 The conclusions addressed the effectiveness of a learning approach for information systems (IS) design and development, and how this can be incorporated into a soft methodology for the design and implementation of information system applications (ISA).
 Important findings related to how SSMXLTM can impact on theory and practice.
 Through his PhD research Adrian was able to engage more with Operations Management challenges and how such challenges impact on organisations.
 As an outcome, Adrian has a keen interest in Operations Management in both manufacturing and service organisations.

-Adrian's main methodological influences comes from using action research and in particular participatory action research.
-Adrian also has knowledge of activity theory and how it can be used in practice.
+Adrian's main methodological influences come from using action research and in particular participatory action research.
 He is also highly competent in using NVivo and ATLAS.ti and is capable of utilising quantitative approaches and using SPSS.
-Adrian has a broad interest in Operations Management and Service Operations Management but with particular interest in process improvement, continuous improvement, and Lean.
-Adrian is also interested in Problem Structuring Methods (PSM) as well as all aspects of technology including design, implementation, and use.
+Adrian has a broad interest in Operations and Supply Chain Management and with particular interest in process improvement, continuous improvement, and Lean.
+Adrian is also interested in Problem Structuring Methods (PSM), Soft Operational Research (OR) as well as all aspects of technology including digitalisation including design, implementation, and use.

 16 Oct 2007 → 31 Dec 2099